sghuang19/ee326-sp21/README.md

     :param size: The size specified, in form of NumPy style (height, width), the priority of which is higher than target
     :param target: The target image.
     :param interp: The interpolation method, BILINEAR by default
-    :return: The resized info image, in numpy.ndarray type.
+    :return: The resized info image, in numpy.ndarray mode.
     """

     if size is None: